rw9999/Security-notes/Chapters 10-17/Chapter 12/readme.md

 ### Operational Technology DDoS

-Operational technology (OT) is the software and hardware that controls devices and systems in buildings, factories, powerplants, and other industries.
+Operational technology (OT) is the software and hardware that controls devices and systems in buildings, factories, power plants, and other industries.
 The growth of the Internet of Things (IoT) has led to more devices being network enabled and thus a whole new set of devices that can be attacked through the network.

 Since IoT devices frequently lack the security protections that computers and network devices have and may have more limited amounts of processor, memory, and storage available, they can be even more vulnerable to network-based DDoS attacks than other devices on the network.

 Most operational technology attacks will rely on the same types of network and application-based DDoS attacks we have discussed already.

-key element for security practitioners to remember is that OT will typically have less reporting, less management, and fewer security capabilities built in, meaning that detecting and responding to network DDoS and other attacks against OT devices and systems will need to be handled using external devices and tools.
+A key element for security practitioners to remember is that OT will typically have less reporting, less management, and fewer security capabilities built in, meaning that detecting and responding to network DDoS and other attacks against OT devices and systems will need to be handled using external devices and tools.

 Detecting an attack against an OT device or network without additional security tools in place often means noticing that it is not responding or that it appears to have fallen off the network.
 Further investigation may show that the device has crashed or is online but not responding to network traffic because it is overwhelmed.
 At that point, traditional incident response and network incident investigation techniques can be put in to play